modelearth/io/charts/charts.md

 If the '/api' address returns 404, you can use the staging
 <a href="https://smmtool.app.cloud.gov/" target="_blank">endpoint overview</a> to see if it is online.

-You may optionall [request the key](https://github.com/USEPA/USEEIO_API/wiki/Use-the-API) to the production API to run the following:
+You may optionall [request the key](https://github.com/USEPA/USEEIO_API/wiki/Use-the-API) to the production API to run the following (Interns may use the key in our Google Sheet):

 ```
 npm run download -- --endpoint https://api.edap-cluster.com/useeio/api --apikey [Add API key here]